Amusia: History

-In 1825, F. Gall mentioned a "musical organ" in a specific region of the human brain that could be spared or disrupted after a traumatic event resulting in brain damage.
+In 1825, Franz Joseph Gall mentioned a "musical organ" in a specific region of the human brain that could be spared or disrupted after a traumatic event resulting in brain damage.
 In 1865, Jean-Baptiste Bouillaud described the first series of cases that involved the loss of music abilities that were due to brain injury.
 In 1878, Grant Allen was the first to describe in the medical literature what would later be termed congenital amusia, calling it "note-deafness".
 Later, during the late nineteenth century, several influential neurologists studied language in an attempt to construct a theory of cognition.
 While not studied as thoroughly as language, music and visual processing were also studied.
 In 1888–1890, August Knoblauch produced a cognitive model for music processing and termed it amusia.
 This model for music processing was the earliest produced.

 While the possibility that certain individuals may be born with musical deficits is not a new notion, the first documented case of congenital amusia was published only in 2002.
 The study was conducted with a female volunteer, referred to as Monica, who declared herself to be musically impaired in response to an advertisement in the newspaper.
 Monica had no psychiatric or neurological history, nor did she have any hearing loss.
 MRI scans showed no abnormalities.
 Monica also scored above average on a standard intelligence test, and her working memory was evaluated and found to be normal.
 However, Monica had a lifelong inability to recognize or perceive music, which had persisted even after involvement with music through church choir and band during her childhood and teenage years.
 Monica said that she does not enjoy listening to music because, to her, it sounded like noise and evoked a stressful response.